Book Your Consultation To Get A Quote For Your Corporate Reconciliation Training

 Reconciliation is a relatively new term to describe a relationship or an imbalance of a relationship between Indigenous and non-Indigenous people.
-Justice Sinclair defined it perfectly as part of Truth and Reconciliation in response to atrocities that occurred at residential schools.
+Justice Sinclair defined it as part of Truth and Reconciliation in response to atrocities that occurred at residential schools.
 Reconciliation was simply defined as justice and healing.
 There are 500 years of actions that require justice not exclusive to residential schools.
 The problem with justice is that it is deeply rooted in the past occurring from a past event.
 As a reconciliatory concept, justice is a failure that will never lead to the future.
 Justice will always be mired in the past and keep people in the past.
 Here at AO, we know that the outcome of justice is a quest for compensation for some unjust act.
 As a result, in seeking justice what is really being created is further conflict.
-Therefore, when you attempt to put forward a justice-based framework or mindset, what you are really doing is creating adversarial relationships and huge animosity.
+Therefore, when you attempt to put forward a justice-based framework or mindset, what you are really doing is creating adversarial relationships.
 A justice-based approach to reconciliation will always result in the unanswerable question “was it enough justice”.